 - Then Mr. Machtay will show you how to apply a new color to the image (image > adjustments > color balance).

 - Screen uses RGB Color (Red-Green-Blue).
 Note that Cyan (Green + Blue) is the opposite of Red.
 Magenta (Blue + Red) is the opposite of Green.
 And Yellow (Red + Green) is the opposite of Blue.
-(We will learn more about the RGB Color Wheel Spring semester.)
+(We will learn more about the RGB Color Wheel if you continue into Digital Communication.)

 - Choose a color to use for the Odyssey book cover.
 You can combine colors at different settings.
 For instance: Cyan at 50, Blue at 25.
 The story of The Odyssey takes place on water.
 This greenish-blue color suggests water.